proudcommerce/oxconfig-modulsettings/README.md

 ## Usage

-1. copy file to `pc_oxconfig-modulsettings.php` into your shop-installation
+1. copy file to `pc_oxconfig-modulsettings.php` into your shop root directory
 2. change secret in line 5
 3. submit "go" button to see (and change) module settings